-On-site LOTO placard production, gap analysis, and annual audit services for manufacturing and industrial facilities throughout the greater Chicago metro.
-OSHA Region 5 specialists.
+On-site LOTO placard production, gap analysis, and annual audit services for manufacturing and industrial facilities across the greater Chicago metro.
+OSHA Region 5 covers Illinois and consistently sees among the highest total 1910.147 citation counts nationally.

 Chicago Service Area

 The greater Chicago metro is one of the most concentrated manufacturing regions in the United States.
-From food and beverage processing on the southwest side to heavy fabrication in the south suburbs, automotive suppliers in the collar counties, and medical device manufacturers throughout the region, Chicago-area facilities operate dense, complex machinery that demands rigorous lockout tagout programs.
+Food and beverage processing on the southwest side, heavy fabrication in the south suburbs, automotive suppliers in the collar counties, medical device manufacturers throughout the region.
+These facilities run dense, complex machinery that demands rigorous lockout tagout programs.

 We serve facilities throughout the Chicago metro, including Cook, DuPage, Lake, Kane, Will, and McHenry counties.
-Our certified safety specialists conduct all assessments on-site and deliver placards, documentation, and compliance reports directly to your facility.
+Certified safety specialists run every assessment on-site and deliver placards, documentation, and compliance reports to your facility.

 Industries Served

-We work with manufacturing, healthcare, and industrial facilities across every major sector in the Chicago area economy.
+We work with manufacturing, healthcare, and industrial facilities across every major sector in the Chicago economy.

 Chicago's food processing sector is among the largest in North America.
 Conveyors, mixers, fillers, and packaging lines require complete, durable LOTO placards for every energy source.
 Paper and laminate placards do not meet OSHA durability standards in production environments.